-1. Over view 3
+1. Ove rview 3

 1.1.
 About EIT Health 3

 Our network 3

 Our strategy 4

 Our impact 4

 1.2.
 Flagships concept 5

 What is a flagship?
 5

 New models to deliver healthcare 5

 Facilitating the uptake of Digital Medical Devices & Diagnostics 6

 Harnessing the full potential of health data for Innovation 6

-Supporting the deployment of Important Projects of Common European Interest i Health (IPCEI) to address market failures
+Supporting the deployment of Important Projects of Common European Interest Health (IPCEI) to address market failures

 2. Cros s-pillar activities within flagships 8

 2.1.
 Call for activities 8

 2.2.
 Services for selected activities 9

 2.3.
 Activities within the flagship "New models to deliver healthcare" 12

 Introduction 12

 Short description of the activities called in this flagship 13

 2.4.
-Activities within the flagship "Facilitating the uptake of Digital Medical Devices & Diagnostics" 16
+Activities within the flagship "Facilitating the uptake of Digital Medical Devices & Diagnostics"

 Introduction 16

 Short description of the activities called in this flagship 17

 2.5.
 Activities within the flagship "Harnessing the full potential of health data for Innovation" 19

 Introduction 19

 Short description of the activities called in this flagship 20

 2.6.
 Summary of interactions between the activities in the Flagship Call 22

-3. Flags hips Call for BP2023 guidelines 28
+3. Flagships Call for BP2023 guidelines

 3.1.
 Introduction

 3.2.
-Eligibility, legal and financial provisions 28
+Eligibility, legal and financial provisions2

-3.3.
-Societal impact
+3.3 Societal impact 30

-Involving citizens and patients 30 Designing solutions that will benefit citizens and patients 30 Designing activities that deliver those outcomes that matter most to citizens and patients 30 Designing education and training activities that lead to demonstrable outcomes 31 Complying with ethical, legal and social principles 31 Contributing to the European Green Deal and the Sustainable Development Goals 31 Implementing designed and tested innovations and claim IP rights 31 Launching product or services on the EU market 31 Contributing to the EIT and EIT Health Dissemination and Promotion 32 3.4.
-F inancial sustainability 32 3.5. ( Co-funding principles 34 Selecti on process for Flagship Call BP2023 36 ntroduction 4.2.
-9 Selection process in details 37 Phase 1: Shortlisting (approx. 1 month) 37 Phase 2: Support programme (approx. 1-2 months) 39 Phase 3: Final selection (approx. 1.5 month) 40 Phase 4: Contracting (approx. 3 months) 41 Phase 5: Monitoring (project lifetime + 5 years) 41 4.3. ł low to apply?
-43 Application platform 43 Registration of project participants 43 Note for non-EIT Health Core/Associate members 43 Note for EIT Health Core/Associate members 44 EIT Regional Innovation Scheme (EIT RIS) 44 Webinars - presentation of the Call 44 Note on access to the EIT Health Connections Community Platform and to EIT Heal website 4.
-Confidentiality and conflict of interest 45
+Involving citizens and patients .
+30 Designing solutions that will benefit citizens and patients .
+30 Designing activities that deliver those outcomes that matter most to citizens and patients Designing education and training activities that lead to demonstrable outcomes .31 Complying with ethical, legal and social principles .
+31 Contributing to the European Green Deal and the Sustainable Development Goals s 31 Implementing designed and tested innovations and claim IP rights .
+32 Launching product or services on the EU market .
+32 Contributing to the EIT and EIT Health Dissemination and Promotion .
+32 3.4 .
+Financial sustainability .
+33 3.5 .
+Co-funding principles .
+34 4.
+Selec tion process for Flagship Call BP2023 .
+36 4.1 .
+Introduction .
+36 4.2 .
+Selection process in details .
+37 Phase 1: Shortlisting (approx. 1 month) .
+37 Phase 2: Support programme (approx. 1-2 months) .
+39 Phase 3: Final selection (approx. 1.5 month) .
+40 Phase 4: Contracting (approx. 3 months) .
+41 Phase 5: Monitoring (project lifetime + 5 years) .
+41 4.3 .
+How to apply? .
+43 Application platform .
+43 Registration of project participants .
+43 Note for non-EIT Health Core/Associate members .
+43 Note for EIT Health Core/Associate members .
+44 EIT Regional Innovation Scheme (EIT RIS) .
+44 Webinars - presentation of the Call .
+44 Note on access to the EIT Health Connections Community Platform and to EIT Hewebsite 4.
+Confidentiality and conflict of interest .
+45